DiceNameIsMy/vut-itu/docs/Navrh.md

 My interviewee does not have extensive experience with other trip-planning apps.
 I conducted an interview to learn more about his travel experiences, focusing on why he enjoys traveling, how he approaches trip planning, and how some of his past trips have went.

+I aimed to find spots in his process, that we could optimize to improve his experience.
+To learn about that, I've started by asking open-ended questions, but then went more directly.

 He is open to exploring new apps to find a better fit for his needs.
 Specifically, he would like an app that can assist with trip planning while suggesting activities and places to visit.
 A key use case he mentioned is when driving to a new city - using a navigation app to display interesting attractions and sightseeing opportunities along the route.

-I aimed to find spots in his process, that we could optimize to improve his experience.
-To learn about that, I've started by asking open-ended questions, but then went more directly.
-Below is a summary of the most relevant questions and responses:
-1. Have you ever planned a trip to a completely new location?
-(It would make no sense to continue if an answer was a no)
-    - Yes
-2. How did you plan it?
-How did you choose places or cities to visit?
-What were your selection criteria?
-    - My mother wanted to travel, so we searched on Google and used 34Travel along with friends’ recommendations.
-The main criteria were sightseeing opportunities, financial accessibility, and if possible, a location within the EU for visa purposes.
-3. What applications did you use during the planning process?
-    - Beach spots: photos and reviews on the web
-    - Other attractions: reviews and articles on the web (reviews are more relevant than articles)
-4. How was your experience?
-What did you enjoy, and what could be improved?
-    - It would be convenient to have a tool for simultaneously planning places to visit (find & browse attractions, decide on whether they are interesting see reviews, photos, etc.) and organizing a route (decide on how to visit places chosen, see if all works out timetable).
-5. Do you consider events happening at your travel destinations?
-    -  No
-6. Are you interested in seeing nearby attractions?**
-    -  Yes
-7. While traveling from one location to another (they use carsharing), do you explore places, attractions along the way?
-    -  Yes

 #### 1.2.4 Customer Requirements (poždavky uživatele)
 A summary: